Personal Injury Attorneys Representing Clients Across Colorado

-- A pedestrian may not suddenly leave the curb and walk or run into an on-coming vehicle that is close enough to be considered hazardous.
+- A pedestrian may not suddenly leave the curb and walk or run into an oncoming vehicle’s path that is close enough to be considered hazardous

 Other Rights and Duties of Pedestrians

 Here in Denver, many pedestrians have been injured while interacting with the city’s various forms of mass transit.
-We have seen many people injured while boarding or unloading from Regional Transportation District (RTD) buses, the RTD-operated MallRide shuttle bus system on Denver’s 16th Street Mall, and the RTD’s light rail trains, which travel outside the city limits and throughout the Denver metro.
+Our personal injury attorneys have seen many people injured while boarding or unloading from Regional Transportation District (RTD) buses, the RTD-operated MallRide shuttle bus system on Denver’s 16th Street Mall, and the RTD’s light rail trains, which travel outside the city limits and throughout the Denver metro area.

 What Type of Compensation Am I Entitled to in a Pedestrian Accident?

-- Current and future medical expenses such as hospital bills, surgery, and other ongoing medical needs such as physical therapy and prescription medication
+- Current and future medical expenses, including hospital bills, surgery, and other ongoing medical needs such as physical therapy and prescription medications

 - Lost wages